tofflemire/tofflemire.github.io/pages/research.md

 #### Characterizing of the Binary-Disk Interaction
 To test the predictions of binary accretion theory, we have compiled a sample of nine short-period, pre-main sequence binaries for an intensive observational study.

-With time-series optical and near-infrared photometry, we search for evidence of periodic pulsed accretion events and variations in the amount and temperature of circumstellar material.
-Our sample of binaries with diverse orbital paramter
+With time-series optical and near-infrared photometry, we search for evidence of periodic pulsed accretion events and variations in the amount and temperature of circumstellar material, as a function of orbital phase.
+The diverse orbital parameters of the binaries in our sample allow for a general test of the binary-disk interaction, placing constaints on the orbital-parameter dependence of certain predictions.

 #### <a href='https://tofflemire.github.io/photometry/'> Time-Series Photometry of Accreting Pre-MS Binary Stars </a>